MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Optional_Task_1_Create_an_image.md

 - **Create a Logo**:

-    1. Navigate to Business chat within the Microsoft 365 App by typing in the following URL in your Edge browser: <ahref="https://Microsoft.com/Copilot" target="_blank">Microsoft.com/Copilot</a>.
+    1. Navigate to Business chat within the Microsoft 365 App by typing in the following URL in your Edge browser: <a href="https://Microsoft.com/Copilot" target="_blank">Microsoft.com/Copilot</a>.
     1. In **Business Chat**, copy and paste the sample prompt into the prompt field:

         **Sample Prompt**